jocekav/computationalMusicology/README.md

 We then tested our hypothesis that lullabies have cross-culturally soothing effects.
 We focused on soothing effects due to melodic structure.
 We constrained melodic structure as the ratio of steps and leaps in a song, the note density of a song, the ratio of long and short notes in a song, the phrase lengths found in a song, and the contour of phrases found in a song.
 We analyzed these features using Music21 and Humdrum, then we ran statistical tests to find similarity.
 We ran individual T-tests and a Chi-Square test, and we failed to find a significant difference between Chinese and German lullabies across all our melodic features, as predicted.

+## File Guide
+Corpus folder includes the krn files that we transcribed and compiled.
+The corpus description pdf describes the contents of the corpus and our procedures for creating it.
+The final project Jupyter Notebook includes the code we wrote to analyze our corpus and run our statistics.
+The final paper pdf describes our analysis process and its outcomes.

 ## Corpus Details

 ### Sampling Procedure